Dartayous/nsight_cuda_profiling/README.md

 See infographic_guide.md for a breakdown of the visual storyboard.
 Includes: Build → Benchmark → Launch → Unlock → Profile

 ## ✨ About the Author
 Dartayous is a seasoned VFX compositing artist turned AI engineer with a passion for GPU performance and storytelling.
 This repository reflects a crossover journey: where cinematic precision meets CUDA kernel mastery.
+This project blends cinematic precision with technical depth.